 Here are a few things that will help Kent’s school children to get ahead, particularly in their core subjects, and start the new school year in September with confidence.

-Invicta National Academy’s popular Summer Academy makes a return to Kent on Monday 26 July for 5 weeks and is open to all Kent school students between the ages of 6 and 16.
+The Invicta National Academy is returning this half term (25 October to 29 October) and is open to all Kent school students between the ages of 6 and 16.

-The Summer Academy offers free daily live interactive, online teaching, delivered by fully qualified teachers.
+The academy offers free daily live interactive, online teaching, delivered by fully qualified teachers.
 Students don’t have to sign up to all the lessons – they can choose which areas of maths and English they want to practice and which lessons to attend.

 During the live lessons, students have the chance to ask questions anonymously and have them answered by qualified teaching staff.

 To complement the academic lessons, Invicta is also providing free daily fitness sessions alongside a weekly “Wellbeing Wednesdays” programme of health and happiness lessons to boost student wellbeing.

 The Invicta Academy programme has been designed in line with National Curriculum guidelines in English and mathematics to enable students to focus on core subjects and return to school in September with confidence.

 Get help with spelling those tricky words via the award-winning Sir Linkalot app, which is available for parents to download for free until 1 November.
 The Sir Linkalot app helps children of all ages spell any tricky word, all the way from ‘was’ to ‘onomatopoeia’ and is a gamechanger for those with dyslexia.

 Access to the app is free for all Kent children and young people until 1 November 2021.
 Schools will be providing access to this, but parents, children and young people will be able to access the app themselves.